espressif/esp-idf/docs/en/api-reference/peripherals/spi_flash/index.rst

 Features of different flashes are implemented in different ways and thus need special support.
 The fast/slow read and Dual mode (DOUT/DIO) of almost all flashes with 24-bit address are supported, because they don't need any vendor-specific commands.

-Quad mode (QIO/QOUT) is supported on following chip types:
+Quad mode (QIO/QOUT) is supported on the following chip types:

 1. ISSI
 2. GD